 This course is the required first course in a series of two designed to develop the ability to produce clear expository prose.
 Emphasis is placed on the writing process including audience analysis, topic selection, thesis support and development, editing, and revision.
 Upon completion, students should be able to produce unified, coherent, well-developed essays using standard written English.
-This course has been approved for transfer under the CAA as a general education course in English Composition.
+This course has been approved for transfer under the CAA as a general education course requirement in English composition.
+This course has been approved for transfer under the ICAA as a general education course requirement in English composition.

-ENG 112 Argument-Based Research
+ENG 112 Argument-Based Research 3 0 0 3

 This course, the second in a series of two, introduces research techniques, documentation styles, and argumentative strategies.
 Emphasis is placed on analyzing information and ideas and incorporating research findings into documented argumentative essays and research projects.
 Upon completion, students should be able to summarize, paraphrase, interpret, and synthesize information from primary and secondary sources using standard research format and style.
-This course has been approved for transfer under the CAA as a general education course in English Composition.
+This course has been approved for transfer under the CAA as a general education course requirement in English composition.
+This course has been approved for transfer under the ICAA as a general education course requirement in English composition.

-ENG 113 Literature-Based Research
+ENG 113 Literature-Based Research 3 0 0 3

 This course, the second in a series of two, expands the concepts developed in ENG 111 by focusing on writing that involves literature-based research and documentation.
-Emphasis is placed on critical reading and thinking and the analysis and interpretation of prose, poetry, and drama: plot, characterization, theme, cultural context, etc. Upon completion, students should be able to construct mechanically-sound, documented essays and research papers that analyze and respond to literary works.
-This course has been approved for transfer under the CAA as a general education course in English Composition.
+Emphasis is placed on critical reading and thinking and the analysis and interpretation of prose, poetry, and drama: plot, characterization, theme, cultural context, etc. Upon completion, students should be able to construct mechanically sound, documented essays and research papers that analyze and respond to literary works.
+In addition, this course includes oral presentations of research projects.
+This course has been approved for transfer under the CAA as a general education course requirement in English composition.
+This course has been approved for transfer under the ICAA as a general education course requirement in English composition.

-ENG 114 Professional Research & Reporting
+ENG 114 Professional Research & Reporting 3 0 0 3

 This course, the second in a series of two, is designed to teach professional communication skills.
 Emphasis is placed on research, listening, critical reading and thinking, analysis, interpretation, and design used in oral and written presentations.
 Upon completion, students should be able to work individually and collaboratively to produce well-designed business and professional written and oral presentations.
-This course has been approved for transfer under the CAA as a general education course in English Composition.
+This course has been approved for transfer under the CAA as a general education course requirement in English composition.
+This course has been approved for transfer under the ICAA as a general education course requirement in English composition.

-ENG 131 Introduction to Literature
+ENG 131 Introduction to Literature 3 0 0 3